 The low power is the result of patented technology and a properly architected chip in combination with software techniques and algorithms to optimize power consumption and wake up time.

 All of this came about after working with hundreds of customers who were designing products that needed long battery life.
-Fundamentally, our low power Wi-Fi 'sleeps' better and 'wakes up' faster than anyone else's Wi-Fi.
-Let us explain the various components that are necessary to achieve this unprecedented level of low power consumption:
+Fundamentally, our low power Wi-Fi 'sleeps' better and 'wakes up' faster.

 - Better Sleep States We have many low power states, with excellent statistics in each one.
 For example, our standby/deep sleep current - as low as 260 nA in certain conditions - is comparable to the best.

-- Accurate Timing Circuitry and Algorithms We've optimized these such as to wake up as close as possible to a beacon and leave the receiver on as little as possible.
+- Accurate Timing Circuitry and Algorithms We've optimized these to wake up as close as possible to a beacon and leave the receiver on for as little time as possible.

 Our Wi-Fi technology can work with even the most resource-constrained MCUs!GainSpan Wi-Fi offers the most integrated and extensive networking stack.
 It can be paired with very small, low cost 8-16 bit MCUs with limited capability, or with larger 32-bit MCUs/ MPUs if required by the application.
 It can even be paired with no MCU at all - something no one else can do.